ghrgriner/progress-tiles/README.md

 # Example

-Three classes of example input text files are provided.
+Four classes of example input text files are provided.

-The different examples can be run by setting the `TILE_FILE_NAME` parameter in `show_progress.py` to the appropriate `*_tiling.txt` file.
+The different examples can be run by setting the `TILE_FILE_NAME` parameter in `show_progress.py` to the appropriate `*_tiling.txt` file and rerunning.

 1. An example using the Smith-Myers-Kaplan-Goodman-Strauss 'hat' tiles [1], where tiles change from opaque to transparent.
 See `LICENSE.txt` for